Page title background

 Residential Inpatient Treatment

 The following phase of care after withdrawal management is Gateway Foundation’s residential inpatient treatment services.
-Dual diagnosis residential treatment is an option for individuals wanting to recover from co-occurring disorders and need a little extra support and supervision during the process.
+This residential treatment is an option for individuals wanting to recover from co-occurring disorders and need a little extra support and supervision during the process.

 This level of care is more intensive than other recovery options because the patient will reside in the treatment center during the duration of their recovery process.
 They’ll have continual support from the staff at Gateway Foundation and be completely cut off from access to any substances.